 He began to play music on his grandmother’s piano and listened to his mother play throughout his childhood at home.
 Does he still remember the sonorities of those old polychrome and yellowish scores, tangos, milongas, zambas, paso doble, that were stacked over the piano?

 Ernesto Inouye is an Argentinean pianist and accordeonist.
 He began taking piano lessons at the age of eight at the Instituto Promúsica de Rosario.
 Later he studied classical piano under pianists Adrián Pistono, Víctor Cortés and Víctor Parma.
 He began his career as a tango pianist in the Orquesta Típica Carlos Quilici (2010), and soon after formed the tango duo Vito Sputnik with bandoneonist Agustina Taborda.
 He was the pianist of the tango treo Mercurio (2014), of the rock band Sergio Ivanovich Orquesta (2016) and of the instrumental quintet La doble trampa mortal (2021-2023).
 In 2016 he composed the soundtrack for the animated series Verdadera Verdad, directed by Andrés Almasio, in collaboration with Lautaro Vial.
 As an accordionist, he was part of the duet Billy Pilgrim (2014), the circus orchestra Sarrasani (2015) and collaborated on the album Vitrales (2018) by Tomás Boasso.
 For the last ten years he has been working as a music tutor, teaching piano and accordion.
 Ernesto is a graduated Professor of Literature from the National University of Rosario.
-In addition to his music activity, he works as a literature researcher, teacher and editor.
+In addition to his music activity, he heads the ōmachi publishing house.